MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 # required metadata

 title: Configure automatic log upload for continuous reports | Microsoft Docs
-description: This topic describes the process configuring automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu in an on-premises server.
+description: This topic describes the process configuring automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu in Azure.
 keywords:
 author: rkarlin
 ms.author: rkarlin